 Another parameter, which we will use for this fabric, is Minimum.
-Since the area between figures in the image is relatively small, we can use the same number of wefts there to have even fabric quality across whole height of the fabric.
-The program will put additional two extra wefts also onthe area, where normally would be only ground weft.
+Since the area between figures in the image is relatively small, we can use the same number of wefts there to have even fabric quality across the whole height of the fabric.
+The program will put additional two extra wefts also on the area, where normally there would be only ground weft.

-Extra weft is stitched to the ground of fabric in places, where is not required for forming figure.
-Normally the stitching weaves have warp effect.
-If you put weft effect weave for stitching weave, the program puts the weft across the whole area.
-In our case; the double_warp weave has 50% weft points, and program treats it as a weft effect weave.
-Obviously this is not what we want, we want to have it only where it is needed for designing purpose.
+Extra weft is stitched to the ground of fabric in places, where it is not required for forming figures.
+Normally the stitching weaves have a warp effect.
+If you put a weft effect weave for stitching weave, the program puts the weft across the whole area.
+In our case; the double_warp weave has 50% weft points, and the program treats it as a weft effect weave.
+Obviously this is not what we want; we want to have it only where it is needed for designing purpose.
 So, mark the stitching extra weft weave in the ground with letter z.
-Now the program knows, that we want to have it only where is needed for designing purpose.
+Now the program knows that we want to have it only where it is needed for designing purposes.

 …and you will get the jacquard weave.
 Program will multiply the weft size by 5 (ground plus 4 extra wefts).
 The size of the image is 960 pixels in weft direction, and after the conversion there are 4800 (960 by 5) wefts in one weave repeat (view of weave is in black and white mode).

-The program automatically writes the correct weft pattern and puts the regulator at the right positions.
+The program automatically writes the correct weft pattern and puts the regulator (stop motion) at the right positions.

 Now check the simulation with View > Simulation.
 Note that you have to set correct technical parameters (weft density, number of threads in fabric width), so the program can calculate and show the simulation in real density.
 Density from technical data must also be enabled in Density window, if you want to see the variable weft density caused by the regulator.
 Here we are using zoom level 200% and thinner yarns, so you can clearly see the double weave structure.